 OSCA is pleased to provide a grant for school counselors.
 The goal of this grant is to support school counselors in developing programs and receive training in order to benefit students.

-Congratulations to this year's winner - Maya Bourgeois from Meadow Park Middle School, Beaverton School District.
+Congratulations to this year's winner - Karissa Worst from Gaston Elementary School.

 - You may request up to $500.